gzachariadis/Knowledge-Base/docs/digital-accounts/authentication/passwordless-authentication/authentication-methods/passkeys.md

 #### Features

-- Encryption — Make sure the private key is always encrypted during syncing, which means it cannot be read or intercepted by anyone; even the service providers (like Apple or Google).
+- <span>Encryption</span> — Make sure the private key is always encrypted during syncing, which means it cannot be read or intercepted by anyone; even the service providers (like Apple or Google).
 Only your devices can decrypt and use the private key to authenticate.

-- Cloud Based — Your private keys are stored on service provider servers, this could result in you being susceptible to theft or hack.
+- <span>Cloud Based</span> — Your private keys are stored on service provider servers, this could result in you being susceptible to theft or hack.

-- Ecosystem Bound — Stewardship has to be with someone, if you use iCloud for syncing passkeys, you won’t be able to use it on an Android device.
-That means, if you are not dependent on a specific ecosystem, you should rely on a third-party for stewardship, something like a Password Manager.
+- <span>Ecosystem Bound</span> — Stewardship has to be with someone, if you use iCloud for syncing passkeys, you won’t be able to use it on an Android device.

+- <span>Stewardship</span> — You rely on a third-party for stewardship

-- Shareability — You share one private key between devices, making you susceptible to being locked out.
+- <span>Shareability</span> — You share one private key between devices, making you susceptible to being locked out.
 The same way, having a device-bound private-keys does.

-#### Comparison
+### Comparison

 Device-bound passkeys are fundamentally extremely secure, if managed properly, and that's an if that considers some thought, considering as of writing this, it's still expensive and requires you to take ownership and stewardship of your data.

 On the other hand, essentially, what cloud-based does, is it takes away the burden of management from you, trading it in, for compromised privacy and security, you trust your cloud service provider to keep your private-keys away from hackers and always provide maintenance and access to your data, without locking you out.

-The choice is yours.
+<span>The choice is yours.</span>

-### Security
+## Security

-One of my first questions, researching this was *“How is this an improvement if I am already using a randomly generated non-identifiable password on each site?”* Let’s answer it…
+One of my first questions, researching this was “How is this an improvement if I am already using a randomly generated non-identifiable password on each site?”
+Let’s answer it…

 TLDR; and without getting into technical details, **passkeys are as secure as the method you store them**.